 - Abide by cleanliness standards in accordance with the lease agreement.

-- Notify the landlord whenever maintenance issues arise.
+- Notify the landlord whenever maintenance issues or necessary repairs arise.

 - Maintain the noise levels, and not cause unnecessary disturbance to neighbors or other tenants.

-- Notify the landlord if planning to move out at the end of the lease term.
+- Provide notice to the landlord if planning to move out at the end of the lease term.

-- Notify the landlord when planning to be away for an extended period of time.
+- Provide notice to the landlord when planning to be away for an extended period of time during the lease.